Yoav666s/dnd-wiki/collections/_classes/nornfeld/warlock/the-forgotten.md

 Starting at 6th level, your patron is becoming stronger.
 While you are possessed by your patron, you can cast the [[Shield]] spell as a reaction without expending spell slots.
 Additionally, while you are possessed, you gain temporary hit points equal to your warlock level + Charisma modifier (minimum of 1).

 # Worthy Vessel
 Beginning at 10th level, your patron is starting to feel comfortable in your body.
-While possessed, you can cast [[Telekinesis]] once per possession as an action, without expending a spell slot.
+While possessed, you gain a flying speed of 60 feet and you can cast [[Telekinesis]] once per possession as an action, without expending a spell slot.
 When the possession ends, so does the spell.

 As a bonus action, you can let your patron possess your body until your next turn, granting you all the aforementioned benefits.
 This does not exhaust your body.